What do you call a church run by committees? If you are not careful, you call it United Methodist.

 There are, of course, a number of ways that this alternative structure could function.
 Let me share how we do it at North Decatur UMC, and why we've found it to be helpful.

-The Church Council at North Decatur UMC consists of 12 members, including the lay chair.
-The members serve three-year, staggered terms, and each member has responsibility to the council as a whole, in addition to serving on a sub-team.
-Disciplinary positions such as treasurer, lay leader, and annual conference member are filled by members of the Council.
+The Church Council at North Decatur UMC consists of 12 lay members, including the chair.
+The members serve three-year, staggered terms, and each member has responsibility to the council as a whole, in addition to any other responsibilities she or he may have coordinating a work area.
 The Council is structured as follows:

 - 3 with ministry area responsibilities